Molde de silicone: O Guia Completo para Ferramentas de Borracha de Silicone Líquido (LSR)

 Acabamento da superfície:

-silicone mold must have a perfectly polished surface (SPI A-2 or better).
+A silicone mold must have a perfectly polished surface (SPI A-2 or better).
 Any scratch or defect in the silicone mold will transfer to the part and may cause sticking.
 Mirror finishes (SPI A-1) are common for optical silicone parts.

 Despite LSR’s flexibility, a silicone mold requires draft angles of 1-3 degrees—lower than rubber molds because LSR releases more easily when properly polished.